History of the University of Maryland, College Park: Modern history

 In 1994, the National Archives at College Park completed construction and opened on a parcel of land adjoining campus donated by the University of Maryland, after lobbying by President William Kirwan and congressional leaders to foster academic collaboration between the institutions.

+In 1999, the first Maryland Day event was held.

 21st century

 On September 24, 2001, a tornado struck the College Park campus, killing two female students and causing $15 million in damage to 12 buildings.
 That same year brought the opening of the Clarice Smith Performing Arts Center, the largest single building ever constructed by the State of Maryland, which replaced Tawes Theatre as the premier fine arts center on campus.

 In 2004, the university began constructing the 150 acre "M Square Research Park," which is the largest research park inside the Capital Beltway, and includes facilities affiliated with the U.S. Department of Defense, Food and Drug Administration, and the new National Center for Weather and Climate Prediction, affiliated with The National Oceanic and Atmospheric Administration (NOAA).

 The university launched its 7-year campaign to raise $1 billion via private donations, called "Great Expectations," in 2006.
 The university published a new 10-year strategic plan in 2008, which includes plans for the East Campus Redevelopment Project which would bring, among other things, on-campus graduate student housing and a state-of-the-art music and entertainment center to campus.

 In May 2010, ground was broken on a new $128-million, 158068 sqft Physical Science Complex, including an ARRA-funded advanced quantum science laboratory, which the university hopes will be the premier facility for such research in the world.

-The university's administration has recently become embroiled in the debate over the construction of a light-rail line through campus which would give the University another link to the Washington Metro system.
-On August 16, 2010, Wallace Loh, the Provost of the University of Iowa, was named President of the University effective November 1.
+The university's administration has recently become embroiled in the debate over the construction of a light-rail line through campus which would give the university another link to the Washington Metro system.
+On August 16, 2010, Wallace Loh, the Provost of the University of Iowa, was named President of the university effective November 1.

+Dr. Darryll J. Pines became the 34th President of the university on April 22, 2021.